What is Reproduction?

 3. A disease is less likely to affect all the individuals in a population.

-4. One of the most important advantages of sexual reproduction is that it results in genetic variation among offsprings.
+4. One of the most important advantages of sexual reproduction is that it results in genetic variation among offspring.

 5. Genetic recombination is another advantage of sexual reproduction.